Wednesday, 11 November 2015

 Ghulam Mustafa, aka Bhola, the caretaker of the Gurdwara Mata Kaur ji.
 (18.08.2015.)

 Bhola opened the door of the gurdwara and let us enter and take pictures.
-He took off his shoes at the door and we also followed him and entered the room after removing our shoes.
-The gurdwara is a small but very beautifully decorated room.
-With beautiful tile works on the walls and roof, and also many pictures of Sikh holy places and gurus.
+He took off his shoes at the door, and we also followed him and entered the room after removing our shoes.
+The gurdwara is a small but very beautifully decorated room, with beautiful tile work on the walls and roof, and also many pictures of Sikh holy places and gurus.
 The gurdwara is located at 32°58'5.66"N, 73°34'41.48"E.

-Now something about Bhola (in Urdu and Punjabi means, simple or naive).
-Though not rich or well educated, he is a gentleman.
+Now something about Bhola (in Urdu and Punjabi, simple or naive).
+Though not rich or well‑educated, he is a gentleman.
 I did not see an iota of greed or cleverness in his conduct.
-He performs his duty of taking care of the gurdwara Mata Kaur ji, with honesty and sincerity.
+He performs his duty of taking care of Gurdwara Mata Kaur Ji with honesty and sincerity.
 But I shall write more about him later on.
-He can be contacted at

-Our next point of interest was an old historic gurdwara associated with Baba Guru Nanak Dev ji, who was born in Nankana Sahib in 1469 and died at Kartarpur, near Shakargarh in 1539.
-Guru Ji spent his whole life in preaching love of humanity, tolerance and harmony between the followers of different religions.
-To learn and preach he travelled extensively all of India and beyond.
-He is said to even visited Makkah and Medina also.
-During one of those travels he came to Rohtas.
-The place where he stayed and prayed became holy for Sikhs and they constructed a gurdwara to commemorate his visit.
-Sikhs occupied Rohtas in 1765 and probably they constructed a simple gurdwara soon after that.
-But the current building was constructed in 1834, during the rule of Maharaja Ranjit Sikh (https://www.allaboutsikhs.com/gurudwaras-in-pakistan/gurudwara-chowa-sahib-at-rohtas-distt-jhelum).
+Our next point of interest was an old, historic gurdwara associated with Baba Guru Nanak Dev Ji, who was born in Nankana Sahib in 1469 and died at Kartarpur, near Shakargarh, in 1539.
+Guru Ji spent his whole life preaching love of humanity, tolerance, and harmony between the followers of different religions.
+To learn and preach, he travelled extensively throughout all of India and beyond.
+He is said to have even visited Makkah and Medina.
+During one of those travels, he came to Rohtas.
+The place where he stayed and prayed became holy for Sikhs, and they constructed a gurdwara to commemorate his visit.
+Sikhs occupied Rohtas in 1765 and probably constructed a simple gurdwara soon after that, but the current building was constructed in 1834 during the rule of Maharaja Ranjit Singh (https://www.allaboutsikhs.com/gurudwaras-in-pakistan/gurudwara-chowa-sahib-at-rohtas-distt-jhelum).

-Gurdwara Choa sahib is located just outside the Talaqi gate of Rohtas Fort, at 32°58'16.49"N; 73°34'23.75"E. So when we reached the fort.
-We told our guide, who was lurking in the parking lot and immediately offered his services to us, to cut his lecture on the legends of Rotas fort short and take us straight to the gurdwara.
-While passing through Chand Wali gate and seeing the haveli of Man Singh and Rani Mahal we proceeded towards Talaqi gate.
-The whole path from Rani Mahal on wards to the gate, almost half a kilometer was totally covered with wild thorny plants and bushes.
+Gurdwara Choa Sahib is located just outside the Talaqi Gate of Rohtas Fort, at 32°58'16.49"N, 73°34'23.75"E. When we reached the fort we told our guide, who was lurking in the parking lot and immediately offered his services to us, to cut his lecture on the legends of Rohtas Fort short and take us straight to the gurdwara.
+While passing through Chand Wali Gate and seeing the haveli of Man Singh and Rani Mahal, we proceeded towards Talaqi Gate.
+The whole path from Rani Mahal onwards to the gate, almost half a kilometer, was totally covered with wild thorny plants and bushes.
 I expressed my doubt and repeated my intended destination, but the guide assured me that we were on the right path.
-When we reached Talaqi gate, we indeed saw the gurdwara right in front of us.
-But there was a precipice staring at us with sheer fall of at least 30 meters or perhaps more.
-We had no other option but to return back.
-The return journey in the hot suffocating weather itself was a big challenge.
+When we reached Talaqi Gate, we indeed saw the gurdwara right in front of us, but there was a precipice staring at us with a sheer fall of at least 30 meters or perhaps more.
+We had no other option but to return.
+The return journey in the hot, suffocating weather itself was a big challenge.

-After seeing a few more parts of the fort, we again came to Bhola and asked him to take us to the Gurdwara Choa sahib.
+After seeing a few more parts of the fort, we again came to Bhola and asked him to take us to Gurdwara Choa Sahib.
 He readily agreed.
-We came out of the fort through Khwas Khani Gate and turned left on a track, along the walls of the fort.
+We came out of the fort through Khwas Khani Gate and turned left on a track along the walls of the fort.
 The gurdwara is exactly 1 kilometer from the gate.
 The path is very bad and stony.
 Bhola told us that it was reasonably good, but recent heavy rains have damaged it.
-We had to park our car half way to the gurdwara.
-The building of the gurdwara is in a reasonably good condition.
-Bhola told us that Sikh Yatrees occasionally come to visit this place.
-Especially on a annual festival they come in hundreds.
+We had to park our car halfway to the gurdwara.
+The building of the gurdwara is in reasonably good condition.
+Bhola told us that Sikh yatrees occasionally come to visit this place, especially on an annual festival when they come in hundreds.

-The gurdwara is located between river Ghan and the Rohtas fort.
+The gurdwara is located between the River Ghan and Rohtas Fort.
 It has three storeys.
-Though there are no religious articles of Sikh faith in gurdwara but it is in good condition and sometimes Sikhs come here to visit it and offer their prayers.
-However, the sarovar beside the gurdwara is not in a very good shape.
-Bhola holds the keys of this gurdwara and took us inside.
+Though there are no religious articles of Sikh faith in the gurdwara, it is in good condition, and sometimes Sikhs come here to visit it and offer their prayers.
+However, the Sarovar beside the gurdwara is not in good shape.
+Bhola holds the keys to this gurdwara and took us inside.

 View of the Gurdwara Choa Sahib from Talaqi gate.
 (18.08.2015.)